-Sumatra is the second largest island of the Republic of Indonesia.
-Sumatra Mandheling coffee although relatively rare is grown on the lofty volcanic slopes of Mount Leuser near the port of Padang in the Batak region of west-central Sumatra, at altitudes of 2,500 to 5,000 feet.
+Sumatra is the second-largest island in the Republic of Indonesia.
+This Sumatra Mandheling is grown on the lofty, volcanic slopes of Mount Leuser, near the port of Padang in west-central Sumatra.

 The natural drying method used in its production results in a very full body with a concentrated flavor, garnished with herbal nuances and a spicy finish.
 The coffee has a low acidity and a richness that lingers on the back corners on your tongue.
 Notes of chocolate are evident in the finish.